Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 And then there's another one that's in committee in the House right now that's basically does the same, something similar to what the state legislations have done.

-So this is it's a profound time for change on this.
+So this is, it's a profound time for change on this.

 And I think, you know, more people can put themselves on the side of righteousness and natural law and so forth in the process.

-I would love to see that again, having watched this issue develop over the last 20 years.
+Again, having watched this issue develop over the last 20 years.

-I think the thinking of opening up to the China and the Chinese Communist Party during the Cold War and you know, Nixon and stuff.
+I think the thinking of opening up to China and the Chinese Communist Party during the Cold War and Nixon and stuff, you know, the idea was if you engage with them, maybe they'll become more free.

-And that was uh a wonderful thought.
+And that was a wonderful thought.

 We've found over time that the opposite is true.

-They they've made the entire world less free.
+They've made the entire world less free.

-Uh, they've undermined freedom of speech globally.
+They've undermined freedom of speech globally.

-Are we influencing them or are they influencing us?
+And I think we're faced with that question: are we influencing them or are they influencing us?

 Are they causing us to lose what we stand for as a nation?